llwyd1/alx-low_level_programming/0x10-variadic_functions/README.md

 File variadic_functions.h is the header file that contains all function prototypes.<br>

 File 0-sum_them_all.c is a function that sums all parameters passed to it. <br>

+File 1-print_numbers.c is a function that prints numbers followed by a newline. <br>